scala/make-release-notes/projects-2.12.md

     "com.lihaoyi"                      %% "acyclic"                          % "0.1.5"
     "org.scalamacros"                  %% "paradise"                         % "2.1.0"

 Sbt plugins.
 Most plugins do not need to be re-published for 2.12, but certain plugins did require changes.
-Add using `addSbtPlugin`:
+Add using `addSbtPlugin(...)`:

     "org.scala-js"                     % "sbt-scalajs"                % "0.6.13"
     "com.typesafe"                     % "sbt-mima-plugin"            % "0.1.11"